 - Relevant Entities formed on or after 1 January 2019 must satisfy the economic substance test in relation to a Relevant Activity from the date on which the Relevant Entity commences the Relevant Activity.

-- Relevant Entities performing discretionary investment management registered as excluded persons under the SIB Law must satisfy the economic substance test in relation to fund management business from the date of their registration or re-registration under the amended SIB Law, the deadline for which is 15 January 2020.
+- Relevant Entities performing discretionary investment management registered as excluded persons under the SIB Law must satisfy the economic substance test in relation to fund management business from (i) 15 January 2020, in the case of entities re-registering under the SIB Law Amendment, or (ii) the date of registration, in the case of entities registering for the first time after 5 June 2019

 - Notification: starting in 2020, all Relevant Entities must notify the Tax Information Authority whether or not they are conducting a Relevant Activity and provide certain additional details including as to the date of their financial year.